 Rating: C- Okayish

 The Chee are failing - their holograms are switching off and their motors are seizing up.
 All of a sudden, the Animorphs have a countdown to be able to save them.
+Inconveniently, the place they need to be before the end of that countdown lies at the bottom of the ocean.

 Review in Progress